Network Densification in 5G: From the Short-Range Communications Perspective: Conclusion Remarks

 \section{Conclusion Remarks}

-Network densification is an inevitable tendency in future wireless networks, which significantly reduces transmission distance and make signal propagation transit from far- to near-field propagation.
-In this article, we discuss the impact of near-field propagation on the wireless network performance, especially considering densely deployed scenarios.
+As an inevitable tendency in future wireless networks, network densification significantly reduces transmission distance and make signal propagation transit from long- to short-range propagation.
+In this article, we discuss the impact of short-range propagation on the wireless network performance, especially considering densely deployed scenarios.
 Remarkably, we found that network densification would eventually drain the spatial resources and degrade network performance when network density exceeds a critical density.
-More importantly, aided by the critical density, we demonstrate how dense is ultra-dense from the perspective of spatial throughput scaling law.
+More importantly, aided by the critical density, we interpret network ultra-densification from the perspective of spatial throughput scaling law.
 The result serves as a guidance for network deployment, as it indicates under what circumstances deploying more BSs/APs is beneficial to enhancing network capacity.

-Network densification has raised new challenges and opportunities to the state-of-the-art wireless communications techniques, besides interference management.
-For instance, resource management is to be rethought in UDN.
-The primary reason is that the over-deployment of BSs and over-activation of devices would exponentially increase the overhead for resource management.
-Therefore, how to strike a good balance between network performance and the resulting overhead becomes more critical in UDN.
 In summary, this article has merely shed light on a drop in the bucket of UDN.
 It is imperative to fully understand and exploit the inherent features of UDN, thereby achieving the aggressive goals of future wireless networks.